orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

 This tool assumes :

 - that you have a collection of `.sql` files under a directory.
-It will then execute all those `.sql` files connecting to the specified database.
+- that all those `.sql` files will be deployed to the same database.
 - that each file contains **only** one statement.
+If your files contain more that one statement then you should use the **--SplitBefore** or **--SplitAfter** options.

-The tool can also read its values from environment variables.
+The tool can also read the connection settings from environment variables.

-The following environment variables are recognized by this tool (the tool also recognizes `Snowsql Environment Variables`_):
+The following environment variables are recognized by this tool (notice that the tool also recognizes `SNOWSQL CLI Environment Variables`_):

 .. list-table:: Environmental Variables
    :widths: 25 50